Overview

 The following sequence diagram shows how the count operation works:

-command is processed.An incorrect syntax will cause a ParseException
+count command is processed.An incorrect syntax will cause a ParseException to be thrown by the parser.

-Incorrect user input will display Unknown command message. |
+| Incorrect user input will display Unknown command message. |

 Step 1.
 The user executes the command count to count the total number of recipes stored in CookBuddy.

 Step 4.
-If successful, a success message will be generated by CommandResult
+If successful, a success message will be generated by CommandResult and it will be returned with the generated

 success message.
-Otherwise, an error message is thrown as ParseException
+Otherwise, an error message is thrown as ParseException.

 Since the user, input in this case, is valid,

-command is successfully executed and the total number of recipes currently stored in CookBuddy is displayed.
+the count command is successfully executed and the total number of recipes currently stored in CookBuddy is displayed.

 6.2.
 Image Management [Done by Sharadh Rajaraman]